How to use the Force Touch trackpad

 Click the "Point & Click" tab.

 Find the Click slider and adjust the slider to your preference.
-Please note that the sound of the click changes with the click pressure setting.
+Note that the sound of the click changes with the click pressure setting.

 To turn off Force click, untick the "Force Click and haptic feedback" box.
 This will disable the functionality described in the Trackpad preferences pane.